Finding and Selecting a Business Attorney

 13. What is the attorney's availability?
 Will he or she have the time to provide the services you need in a timely manner?

-If you have a specific matter in mind, ask the attorney how he would handle the matter.
-For example, if you are buying a business, ask him or her to describe how they would handle issues like the preliminary negotiations, due diligence, and negotiating and drafting the final agreements.
+If you have a specific matter in mind, ask the attorney how he would handle it.
+For example, if you are buying a business, ask him or her to describe how they would handle the preliminary negotiations, due diligence, and negotiating and drafting the final agreements.

 Do not expect to use an initial interview to have the business attorney answer your legal questions.
-Legal advice should come only after you have made a decision to hire the attorney and your have signed a retainer agreement.
+Legal advice should come only after you have made a decision to hire the law firm and you have signed a retainer agreement detailing the specifics of the engagement.

 Conclusion